-As can be seen in the table, unlike previous models, the residuals here are serially uncorrelated, homoskedastic and the functional form appears to be suitable conditional on the data set.
+The table shows that unlike previous models, the residuals here are serially uncorrelated, homoscedastic and the functional form appears to be suitable conditional on the data set.
 Therefore, this model is appropriate to make inference on long- and short-term association between real oil prices and the industrial output.

-In terms of long-term relationship, the table shows that the real industrial output and the real oil price are cointegrated in Saudi Arabia, the UAE and Tunisia.
-The $t{BDM}$ test statistics rejects the null of no cointegration at the 5% significance level.
-The short-term changes of industrial production are influenced by the deviation of output from the long-term relationship between industrial production and partial sums of the real oil price.
-The same result is inferred from the $F{PSS}$ bounds test of Pesaran, Shin and Smith.
+In terms of long-term relationship, the table shows that the real industrial output and the real oil price are cointegrated in Saudi Arabia, the UAE, and Tunisia.
+The t{BDM} test statistics rejects the null of no cointegration at the 5% significance level.38 The short-term changes of industrial production are influenced by the deviation of output from the long-term relationship between industrial production and partial sums of the real oil price.
+The same result is inferred from the F{PSS} bounds test of Pesaran, Shin and Smith.
 The two countries that are found with weak cointegration evidence are Egypt and Kuwait.

 The estimated long-term non-linear relationship has similar characteristics across countries.
 Output increases and decreases with the increases and the decreases in the oil price.
-However, output is more sensitive to oil price rallies than to oil price falls.
-The estimated long -term response of industrial production to a 1% increase in the partial sum of positive changes in the real oil price is 0.46%, -0.04%, 0.366%, 0.399%, 0.322% for Egypt, Tunisia, UAE, Saudi Arabia and Kuwait respectively.
+However, the output is more sensitive to oil price rallies than to oil price falls.
+The estimated long -term response of industrial production to a 1% increase in the partial sum of positive changes in the real oil price is 0.46%, -0.04%, 0.366%, 0.399%, 0.322% for Egypt, Tunisia, UAE, Saudi Arabia, and Kuwait respectively.
 This can be compared with an output response of -0.24%, 0.089%, -0.208%, -0.274% and -0.147% that result from a decrease in the oil price of the same countries respectively.
-The positive long-term influence of an oil price rally seems to be greater in the longer term than the negative influence of an oil price falls.
+The positive long-term influence of oil price rallies seems to be greater in the longer term than the negative influence of oil price falls.

 The short-term parameters of the influence of changes in the oil price are also significant particularly when there is an increase in the oil price.
-There is contemporaneous influence of oil on the real output of net exporters of the MENA region.
+There is a contemporaneous influence of oil on the real output of net exporters of the MENA region.
 The influence is significant during increases as well as decreases in the real price of oil.
 Occasionally, the partial sums of the previous changes in the oil price do influence current real industrial production.
-For instance, oil price positive and negative changes at two lags seems to be significant in Saudi Arabia.
-Similarly, negative changes in partial sums of the real oil price at four lags negatively influence the industrial production of Kuwait and positively influence the industrial production of Tunisia.
+For instance, oil price positive and negative changes at two lags seem to be significant in Saudi Arabia.
+Similarly, negative changes in partial sums of the real oil price at four lags negatively influence the industrial production of Tunisia.

-The long term and short asymmetry test results are included in Table 5.
+The long- and short-term asymmetry tests are included in Table 7.
 The table shows that there is substantial asymmetry in the response of the real industrial output in the MENA region to the oil prices in both the short as well as the long term.
 This result is significant and uniform across all countries.
 The only exception is the response of Tunisian industrial output which seems to be symmetric, but only in the short run.
-The economic players in the MENA region are quick to increase their spending and investments following oil price increase but hesitate to reduce it following oil declines.
+The economic players in the MENA region are quick to increase their spending and investments following oil price increases but hesitate to reduce it following oil declines.

-&lt;sup>28 As mentioned previously here we test the null of $\rho = 0$ against the alternative of $\rho < 0$ in 2.5.
-The parameter $\rho$ is the adjustment speed parameter that is associated with the error correction term in the non-linear ARDL model.
+38 As mentioned previously here we test the null of $\rho = 0$ against the alternative of $\rho < 0$ in 2.5.
+The parameter ρ is the adjustment speed parameter that is associated with the error correction term in the non-linear ARDL model.